-Utah will employ a diverse set of school improvement strategies in schools that do not meet exit criteria described in Section A.4.viii.a.
-State law requires the USBE to establish implications for State Turnaround Schools that do not meet exit criteria (UCA Section 53E-5-306).
+Utah will employ a diverse set of school improvement strategies in schools that do not meet exit criteria within four years described in Section A.4.viii.a.
+State law requires the USBE to establish implications for State Turnaround Schools that do not meet exit criteria (UCA Section 53E-5-30653A-1-1207).
 As described in Section 4.vi.g, moving forward, the state will have one accountability and school improvement system to avoid confusion in overlapping, often conflicting requirements and initiatives.
 Therefore, USBE will align exit criteria and implications for not meeting exit criteria for both programs.
 If a State Turnaround School does not meet exit criteria, state law authorizes USBE to intervene by:

-- Restructuring a district school, which may include contract management, conversion to a charter school, or state takeover; - Restructuring a charter school by terminating a school's charter, closing the school, or transferring operation and control of the charter school; or - Other appropriate action as determined by USBE (UCA Section 53E-5-306).
+- Restructuring a district school, which may include contract management, conversion to a charter school, or state takeover; - Restructuring a charter school by terminating a school's charter, closing the school, or transferring operation and control of the charter school; or

+• Other appropriate action as determined by USBE (UCA Section 53E-5-30653A 1 1207).

-USBE has adopted rules establishing implications and more rigorous interventions for schools that do not meet the state's exit criteria (R277-920).
-USBE will prescribe more rigorous interventions for such schools based on recommendations from a state review panel, composed of experts in various fields, and the local school board, with input from the community.
+USBE is in the process of makinghas adopted rules to establishestablishing implications and more rigorous interventions for schools that do not meet the state's exit criteria (R277-920).
+USBE expects to complete this process by December 2017.
+USBE will prescribe more rigorous interventions for such schools based on a root cause analysis of the school's persistent-underperformance to determine the strongest path to successful intervention in each context.
+USBE is developing a systematic approach to identifying the most effective and evidence based strategies for each school based on the specific needs of each school.recommendations from a state review panel, composed of experts in various fields, and the local school board, with input from the community.
 The state review panel is required to evaluate the root causes of the school's persistent underperformance and recommend a strategy for improvement based on the specific needs of the school.